Frequently Asked Questions

 It is best to consult your firebox company, contractor or installer regarding the restrictions and sizing of the mantel as it relates to the firebox.
 We are strictly a stone fabricator, we do not install nor are we familiar with fireboxes and the various codes involved in each city.
 There are hundreds of firebox brands and factors including venting, cleaning, framing and code restrictions.

 Many of our customers choose a custom bespoke fireplace mantel.
-Please call our email us and a sales rep will be able to guide you through that process.

 One - 10” high x Inner Width of opening